 What we can learn from this SaaS design

-- Cards make Blinkist more responsive.
+- Use cards to make a design more responsive.
 Cards suit the mobile design well because of their rectangular shape which is highly transformative.

-- Cards help to attract and keep users’ attention.
-They have bright image element that grabs attention and contain small pieces of information which makes them easy to read and understand.
+- You can also use cards to help you to attract and keep users’ attention.
+They have bright coloring that grabs attention and contains small pieces of information which makes them easy to read and understand.

 - Cards create consistency.
-All cards are unified by the same concept and similar visual design which makes the app looks neat and consistent.
+All cards are unified by the same concept and similar visual design which makes the app look neat and consistent.

 We also use card design at Eleken for the same purpose.
 For instance, when working on Tendrx, a freight tendering platform, our designers chose cards to represent tenders which are central elements of this cloud service.